 Virtual Assistant Training

-To be successful as a VA, you need to take some sort of training.
+To be successful as a VA, you need to take some training.
 Though you might not need one to get started, you might want to take a VA course as your business grows.
 Your training should cover the following key areas:

 - Becoming a Virtual Assistant